ufechner7/KiteModels.jl/README.md

 This model represents the kite as a deforming rigid body, with orientation governed by quaternion dynamics.
 Aerodynamics are computed using the Vortex Step Method.
 The kite is controlled from the ground via four tethers.

 ## Tether
 The tether is modeled as point masses, connected by spring-damper elements.
 Aerodynamic drag is modeled realistically.
-When reeling out or in the unstreched length of the spring-damper elements is varied.
+When reeling out or in the unstretched length of the spring-damper elements is varied.
 This does not translate into physics directly, but it avoids adding point masses at run-time, which would be even worse because it would introduce discontinuities.
 When using
 Dyneema or similar high-strength materials for the tether the resulting system is very stiff which is a challenge for the solver.